zorzysty/confront/README.md

 * Sync and async error handling
 * Tab auto-completion
 * Command history with up and down arrows
+* Custom aliases for frequently used long commands
 * Works with every framework
 * No external dependencies
 * Custom css templates